hemantkkashyap/CodeBox/README.md

 We appreciate the hard work and dedication put into developing and maintaining this project.

-Thank you for using FileRevolution!
+Thank you for using File Managment!
 We hope it transforms your file management experience.